georgoff/arduino/Sketches/music_visualization/README.md

 ![visualizer_bars](http://blog.motionisland.com/wp-content/uploads/2018/04/after-effects-audio-spectrum-with-color-bar.gif)

 This effect requires the code to determine the amplitude within a bin and (potentially) scale the amplitude readings based on the input voltage, which will change based on the volume of the audio source.

+### Hardware

+#### Custom-Built Arduino Solution

+Originally, I planned on building my own circuit that would simply feed an audio signal into the analog input of an Arduino board and then analyze the signal from there using `analogRead()`; however, this technique severely limits the sampling rate that can be achieved because `analogRead()` [give justification here]